asyarb/use-intersection-observer/README.md

 This package aims to prioritize performance for different use-cases.

 `react-intersection-observer` utilizes a single `IntersectionObserver` instance to observe all elements that use the `useInView` hook.
-It fires the This is good because doing so allows browsers to batch `IntersectionObserver` callbacks together.
+By doing so, browsers can batch `IntersectionObserver` callbacks together.

-Conversely, this is not good because any intersection will cause _all_ observered components to re-render, not just itself.
+Conversely, this will cause any observered element's intersection to cause cause _all_ observered components to re-render, not just itself.
 Even when using the `triggerOnce` flag, components will still re-render post-intersection due to callbacks still firing from a unified instance.